uploadcare/uploadcare-widget/README.md

 ## Types of bundles

-There's a few types of js bundles
+There's a few types of js bundles:

 * `uploadcare.full.js` — a full bundle with built-in jQuery,
 * `uploadcare.js` — a bundle without built-in jQuery,
-* `uploadcare.api.js` — a bundle without UI of widget and built-in jQuery, [JavaScript API](https://uploadcare.com/documentation/javascript_api/) only,
+* `uploadcare.api.js` — a bundle without UI of the widget and built-in jQuery, [JavaScript API](https://uploadcare.com/documentation/javascript_api/) only,
 * `uploadcare.ie8.js` — a full bundle with built-in jQuery 1.x for IE 8 support (widget v.
 2.x and below),
 * `uploadcare.lang.en.js` — a bundle without built-in jQuery, `en` locale only.